libp2p/hydra-booster/README.md

         Peerstore directory for LevelDB store (defaults to in-memory store) -random-seed string
         Seed to use to generate IDs (useful if you want to have persistent IDs).
-Should be Base64 encoded and 256bits -stagger duration
+Should be Base64 encoded and 256bits -id-offset
+        What offset in the sequence of keys generated from random-seed to start from -stagger duration
         Duration to stagger nodes starts by
   -ui-theme string